-Mexican environmental law does not contain any specific provisions establishing lenders' liability for financing projects that may result in harm to the environment or natural resources.
+Mexican environmental law does not contain any specific provisions establishing lenders' liability for financing projects that can result in harm to the environment or natural resources.
 However, if due to foreclosure of a security interest a lender takes title to and becomes the owner or occupier of a contaminated site, it will be jointly and severally liable for clean-up of the site.
 This liability can be enforced by competent environmental authorities during the time the lender remains the owner of the contaminated site, or after transferring the site if the lender fails to secure authorisation for the transfer.

 Under applicable statutes, lenders can also incur environmental liability from their own actions (for example, potential instructions given by the lender to the debtor to adopt or implement a contaminating or illegal action).

 To minimise liability, it is advisable for a lender to perform a comprehensive environmental due diligence of the debtor's assets and activities.